These are just a few SQL scripts I use to find out about performance issues.

 Think about what you are running in your database.

-perf_advice - query advisors (unreliable at large allocations)perf_blockers - show blocking from gv$sessionperf_longquery - look through dba_hist_active_sess_history and see where we have queries - outside of transactions! - running longperf_longtrans - look through ASH history and see where we have transactions (XID) running longer than 3 minutesperf_monrep - generate monitoring report : dbms_perf.REPORT_SQLperf_pga - check the overall settings, generic SQL and ASH by processperf_planflip - show sql's with more than 1 PHVperf_sesstemp - show pga and TEMP for sessions, and grouped by Parallel QCperf_sga - show some SGA information, including subpools and resize operationsperf_spm_hints - show all of the hints associated with sql_profiles/_patch/_plan_baselinesperf_sqlcost - for a sql_id, show historic costs; dba_hist_sqlstat, ASH, GV$SQL infoperf_sqlobj - show object information associated with a SQL_IDperf_sqlplan - dbms_xplan.display_cursor, awr, manual extract of plan inc some XML,perf_sqlstats - show stats and indexes related to OBJECTS in a sql_idperf_statsprefs - show global, inc hidden, and table stats prefsperf_stathist - show statistics history for a tableperf_tabfrag - check dbms_space to see how fragmented a table has become
+perf_advice - query advisors (unreliable at large allocations)perf_blockers - show blocking from gv$sessionperf_longquery - look through dba_hist_active_sess_history and see where we have queries - outside of transactions! - running longperf_longtrans - look through ASH history and see where we have transactions (XID) running longer than 3 minutesperf_monrep - generate monitoring report : dbms_perf.REPORT_SQLperf_pga - check the overall settings, generic SQL and ASH by processperf_planflip - show sql's with more than 1 PHVperf_sesstemp - show pga and TEMP for sessions, and grouped by Parallel QCperf_sga - show some SGA information, including subpools and resize operationsperf_spm_hints - show all of the hints associated with sql_profiles/_patch/_plan_baselinesperf_sqlcost - for a sql_id, show historic costs; dba_hist_sqlstat, ASH, GV$SQL infoperf_sqlobj - show object information associated with a SQL_IDperf_sqlplan - dbms_xplan.display_cursor, awr, manual extract of plan inc some XML,perf_sqlstats - show stats and indexes related to OBJECTS in a sql_idperf_statsprefs - show global, inc hidden, and table stats prefsperf_stathist - show stat history for a table + operational duration of each gatherperf_tabfrag - check dbms_space to see how fragmented a table has become

 perf_advice– query advisors (not accurate for very large settings)